Team-Silver-Sphere/SquadJS/README.md

 5. Configure the `config.json` file.
 See below for more details.
 6. Start SquadJS by running `node index.js` in your terminal.

+#### Updating from git
+1. Stop SquadJS if it is running.
+2. Open a terminal in the root folder of the your cloned local copy of the SquadJS repository
+3. Update your cloned copy of the repository with the command `git pull`
+4. Install any new project dependancies with the command `yarn install`
+5. Start SquadJS by running `node index.js` in your terminal.

 **Note** - If you are interested in testing versions of SquadJS not yet released please download/clone the `master` branch.
 Please also see [here](#versions-and-releases) for more information on our versions and release procedures.

 <br>